PabloCerta/send-sms-app/README.md

 # send-sms-app
-Journey Builder Custom Activity that sends SMS message through an API
+Custom Journey Builder Activity that sends SMS messages through an API

 ## Usage
 In order to use the application as a Custom Activity in Journey Builder, follow this steps